Engage with your learners

-You can send promotional emails only twice a month for each of your courses.
+You can send promotional emails up to twice a month for each of your courses.
 Promotional emails should include links to your Udemy courses (external links are not allowed).
 Learn more about rules for promotional announcements.

 Here are some tips for writing promotional announcements: